 Private Roads and Town Roads

-- Road Projects are typically eligible for reimbursement of 60% of the project cost.
+- Road Projects are typically eligible for cost-share reimbursements.

-- Typical projects include: Ditching, road reshaping, culverts
+- Typical projects include: ditch reshaping, road reshaping, culverts upgrades and & soil stabilization.

 - Typical projects include: Landscaping with native plants, Shoreline stabilization, Protecting driveways from erosion